2018 Secrets To Weight Loss

 Minimize your intake of processed and refined foods and replace them with whole foods.

-This right here is the game changer, but just being able to understand the statement is not enough.
+This right here is the game changer, but just being able to read the statement is not enough.
 Let me break it down for you in a way that you can apply in your life.

 What are processed and refined foods?

 Processed foods include any food that goes through a series of actions or steps prior to human consumption.
 Refined foods include foods that have certain parts removed and or things added to it.
-Let’s consider the example of white bread.
-Most companies will remove parts of the grain, such as the bran and germ, in order to improve shelf life and alter taste.
-The problem with this is that the bran and germ include 3 important things, essential vitamins, minerals and most importantly, fiber.
-As we will learn fiber will play a huge role in weight loss.

 What are whole foods?